 **Coloring/drawing/writing and holding a crayon (or other writing utensil) correctly.

-Payment is due on the first school day of each month, with the exception of September’s payment which is due on or before Open House on August 26th.
+Payment is due on the first school day of each month, with the exception of September’s payment which is due on or before Open House on August 24th.
 No cash will be accepted as payment; please pay by check or money order.
 You will not be billed.
 If tuition is not paid by the third school day of the month, there will be a $10.00 late charge.
 Tuition is $155 per month for the AM class and $105 per month for the PM class.

 Releasing of Students

 We will only release students to the people listed on your child’s information sheet (included in this packet).
-If an emergency arises, we need written or in-person consent to release your child to another person, and we will ask to see identification.
+If an emergency arises, we need written or in-person consent to release your child to another person, and we may ask to see identification.

 The morning class runs from 9:00-12:00 each day, and the afternoon is from 1:00-3:30.
 We have had issues in the past with parents repeatedly picking up their children late or dropping them off early.
 We are not a babysitting service; please do not arrive before 8:55 or 12:55, and failure to pick up your child within 10 minutes after the end of school will result in an additional charge.

-The school year will begin on Tuesday, September 7 and run until Thursday, May 26.
-We will be closed on the following days: Wednesday, November 24, Thursday, November 25, and Tuesday, November 30 for Thanksgiving, December 23-30 for the Christmas holiday, and Thursday, April 17th for Easter.
+The school year will begin on Tuesday, September 5 and run until Thursday, May 23.
+We will be closed on the following days: Wednesday, November 22, Thursday, November 23, and Tuesday, November 28 for Thanksgiving, December 26-January 2 for the Christmas holiday, and Thursday, April 17th for Easter.
 (Days off are subject to change pending the release of the Midd-West School District calendar for next school year).